Zequez/logseq-vault/pages/Playfight Website Possibilities.md

 	- ### Using [Wordpress](https://wordpress.org/)
 	- ### Using [Bubble](https://bubble.io/) web app builder
 		- Maintenance cost: $115/month for professional version which allow for adding collaborators to app
+		- #### Benefits
+			- Fully no-code platform, the entire platform is creating and maintained without any coding skills
+			- Very exciting new technology
+		- #### Drawbacks
+			- I've never used it, si
 	- ### Creating a platform with common coding tools
 		- [Supabase](https://supabase.com/) as backend
 		- [Vercel](https://vercel.com/) as hosting platform